 \subsection{Soft-Attention}

 Soft-attention~\citep{britz2017efficient}, as implemented in the DuPLO model \cite{interdonato2019duplo}, is a special case of \cref{eq:attention} where values $\M{V}=\M{X}$ and queries $\M{Q} = \tan\left(\M{\Theta}_\alpha\M{X}\right)$ are obtained from a linear transformation from the input tensor $\M{X}$.
-In contrast to self-attention, the keys $\M{K}=\M{\Theta}_K$ are realized by a fixed weight matrix which is learned by gradient descent.
+In contrast to self-attention, the keys $\M{K}=\M{\Theta}_K$ are a fixed weight matrix that is learned by gradient descent.
 Following the definitions of \cite{interdonato2019duplo} and modified from \cref{eq:attentioncomplete}, soft-attention yields

-where the non-linearity $\phi$ is implemented as tangens $\tan$ without scaling factor $D_h$.
-We compare self-attention with the simplified soft-attention in a dedicated experiment in \cref{sec:attentioncomparison}.
+where a nonlinearity $\phi$ is implemented as tangents $\tan$ without scaling factor $D_h$.
+We compare self-attention with simplified soft-attention in a dedicated experiment in \cref{sec:attentioncomparison}.

 }